shivannis/xandr-docs-public/xandr-docs/articles/invest/buy-mobile-inventory-via-rtb.md

 By default, your campaign media **Budget** is unlimited.
 If you prefer, you can define exactly how much you are willing to spend on buying inventory for the campaign.
 The budget can be in impressions or in media cost (dollars).
-Note that media cost is in USD rather than the advertiser's currency because USD is the currency in which Xandr transacts.
+Note that media cost is in USD rather than the advertiser's currency because USD is the currency in which Microsoft Advertising transacts.

 You can set budgets at the insertion order and line item levels as well.
 Budgets at these levels take precedence over a child campaign's budget; if they run out, the campaign will stop buying impressions, whether or not it has reached its own budget.